Seneca-ICTOER/Intro2C/docs/D-Modularity/functions-arrays-and-structs.md

 - use generic comments and variables names to enable future use in different applications without having to modify any of the function code
 - avoid calling the `main()` function recursively
 - limit the number of local variables to below 10, if possible
+- adhere to the single-entry single-exit principle having a **single return** statement

 ### Documentation